CHCICH/Cpp-3d-renderer/README.md

 ## Contributing

 We welcome contributions from the community.
 Please fork the repository, create a new branch, and submit a pull request with your changes.
 Make sure to follow the coding standards and include tests for any new features.

+## Features

+- **Optimized Raycasting**: Renders rays for each vertex instead of each pixel, improving performance.
+- **Cross-Platform**: Compatible with multiple operating systems including Windows, macOS, and Linux.
+- **Easy Integration**: Simple API for integrating the renderer into your existing projects.
+- **Open Source**: Contributions are welcome to enhance the functionality and performance.

+## Requirements

+- **C++ Compiler**: Ensure you have a modern C++ compiler installed (e.g., GCC, Clang, MSVC).
+- **CMake**: Required for building the project.
+- **OpenGL**: Used for rendering the 3D objects.

+## Getting Started

+To get started with WeakRayCasting, follow the steps in the "How to Use the Library" section.
+Additionally, you can refer to the examples provided in the `examples` directory of the repository to see how to integrate and use the renderer in different scenarios.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

+## Contact

+For any questions or support, feel free to open an issue on GitHub or contact the maintainers directly.
+## Dependencies

+This project uses the following libraries:

+- **OpenGL**: Used for rendering the 3D objects.
+- **SDL**: Simple DirectMedia Layer is used for handling window creation and input.

+Make sure to have these dependencies installed on your system before building the project.